-Lauren Greenhall is a multifaceted director, producer, and visual storyteller with ten years of experience in various formats (branded, short doc, sketch comedy, feature length films and documentaries, news stories, etc.) specializing in comedy, women's stories, and the absurd found in everyday life.
+Lauren Greenhall is a multifaceted director, producer, and visual storyteller with experience in various formats (branded, short doc, sketch comedy, feature length films and documentaries, news stories, etc.) specializing in comedy and stories about unconventional women.

 She has directed TV and video for CBS Interactive, National Geographic, The New Yorker, The New York Post, the Huffington Post, Amazon Originals, and Inside Edition as well as branded content for Dove, Sentry.IO, and VeryWell.

 Her first narrative feature, a romantic drama gone haywire called Perfectly Good Moment starring Broadway’s Stephen Carlile and Amanda Jane Stern is currently in post production and set to be completed in August 2022.

 Greenhall was most recently a 2021 resident at the Jewish Film Institute for her documentary ZELDA, a film sponsored by the New York Foundation of the Arts about a beloved and controversial wig seller In Hasidic Jewish Brooklyn.

 In May 2020 Greenhall directed and created the Miss Quarantine Pageant, a scripted comedy parody of beauty pageants.
 With a cast of 20, two original songs and a coordinated dance number, this 35-minute extravaganza was featured in the New York Times, Wall Street Journal, NY1, and The Stranger, among others.